 4. Local trains

-Finally, another option is to take the local trains.
-Since Tokyo and Osaka are well connected with series of different transportation networks, traveling by local trains is relatively easy, but very lengthy as compared to other options.
+Another option is to take the local trains.
+Since Tokyo and Osaka are well connected with series of different transportation networks, traveling by local trains is relatively easy, but very long when compared to other options.

-Having presented you with four different options of traveling from Tokyo to Osaka, let’s discuss which is the best for you.
+Having presented you with five different options of traveling between Tokyo and Osaka, let’s discuss which is the best for you.
 I created a table where you can see which is one best for each profile:

-At the end of the day, you can choose whichever mode of transportation you want based on your time, budget, and group size because at the end of the day the most important thing is that you enjoy the ride and make the most of your vacation in both the wonderful cities of Tokyo and Osaka.
+As for you, just choose whichever mode of transportation you want to based on your time, budget, and group size because at the end of the day the most important thing is that you enjoy the ride and make the most of your Japanese trip in both wonderful cities of Tokyo and Osaka.